Islamic Style Interior Design - Essentials for Modern Homes

 Introduce carved wood accents through furniture legs, side tables, or shelving.
 Select styles that showcase arabesque patterns or subtle inlays for a handcrafted touch.
 These details can be found vintage or newly made, providing timeless appeal and a tactile, grounded quality.

-Fill corners and windowsills with potted greenery, like peace lilies, palms, or succulents.
-Live plants not only echo traditional Islamic garden influences but also refresh the air and soften the lines of geometric furnishings.
+Place several potted plants (peace lilies, palms, or succulents) in the corners or on the windowsills.
+Live plants are another staple of Islamic garden design and they also help to purify the air and soften the lines of modern, geometric furniture.
 Use ceramic pots with simple patterns for extra charm.

 Add mirrors with patterned frames, or choose metallic trays and vases.
 Reflective pieces amplify light and expand the sense of space, especially in apartments or smaller homes.
 Position mirrors to catch natural sunlight, highlighting your favorite decorative elements.